BenCuff/github-pages-test/docs/data-vis.md

 ### Communicating without colour

 It is an accessibility requirement that charts do not rely on colour alone to communicate.
-This means that charts should be just as easy to understand if they are displayed in greyscale as they are in full colour [6].
+This means that charts should be just as easy to understand if they are displayed in greyscale as they are in full colour.
 However, the use of patterns and shading is not always a good way to distinguish between chart categories.
 Bar charts should not have patterned bars as these can be very difficult to distinguish, especially at small sizes and in the legend wherever the boxes are not large enough to properly show the pattern.

 It is possible to use different data marker shapes or textured lines such as dotted or dashed lines to distinguish between variables on a line chart.
-However, these also increase clutter and caution is advised in using them [1] [6] [2].
+However, these also increase clutter and caution is advised in using them.

 {% capture card_content_14 %}
 Example 15: Annual unemployment rates by gender, UK, 2008 to 2024